DMedina559/minecraft/scripts/README.md

 - Debian

+## Moneyz Economy Function Creator

+Moneyz Economy Function Creator is bash script used to quickly create basic Moneyz Economy buy/sell function files for the Moneyz Economy Behavior Pack.

+Automatically create functions in bulk with a ./items.txt

 # License

-These script are provided for personal, non-commercial use only.
+These scripts are provided for personal, non-commercial use only.
 Redistribution or modification requires prior written permission.